Huzzahd/Pocora-FW-English-Translation/README.md

 Patch made by the FS Fan Discord (mostly me).
 The patch does not contain any original assets from the game or from the circle, and can only be used with an original copy of the freeware edition of the game.

-The patch is intended only to make it more accessible to english-speaking audiences, as fans of the circle Lizsoft.
+The patch is intended to make the game more accessible to english-speaking audiences, as fans of the circle Lizsoft.
 If you like the game, please support the original creator if you can.
 The full game is available for purchase on the following websites:

 - Vector PC Shop ([Deluxe Ed. + Voice Pack Add-on](https://pcshop.vector.co.jp/service/servlet/Catalogue.Detail.Top?ITEM_NO=SR086402)).
 - Rakuten ([Deluxe Ed.](https://books.rakuten.co.jp/rd/901300219/)) ([Voice Pack Add-on](https://books.rakuten.co.jp/rd/901300686/)) ([Deluxe Ed. + Voice Pack Add-on](https://books.rakuten.co.jp/rd/901300687/)).